cym13/various-tutorials/functional_programming.rst

 We will make a heavy use of those from now on.

-Notice that lambdas are linked to another property of the language: the ability to declare functions inside other functions:
+Note that lambdas are somehow linked to another property of the language: the ability to declare functions inside other functions:

 .. code:: python